 Here’s the thing: P&G makes Tide detergent, Pampers diapers, Charmin toilet paper, and other similar products.
 What does this have to do with anti-racism?

-Defining your target audience by building Buyer Personas can increase user engagement and allow you to focus on leads, ultimately advancing your SEO.
-If you have questions or need some assistance starting your Buyer Personas, reach out to us!
-We’re happy to help.
+Defining your target audience by building buyer personas can increase user engagement and allow you to focus on leads, ultimately advancing your SEO.
+If you have questions or need assistance creating your buyer personas, reach out to us today!
+We’d love to talk with you.